ohAitch/vlist-rs/README.md

 ## Metadata

 Reference counts are kept in a per-page parallel array of `u16` (overflow scheme tbd for adversarial inputs), figuring that the locality savings for the simple case of read-only access of outer-road data(e.g. library code) outweigh the cache misses on updating them.
-Further work could include implementing "immutable bean" counting in the bytecode compiler to further reduce reference count thrashing, see https://arxiv.org/pdf/1908.05647.pdf
+Further work could include implementing ["immutable bean" borrow-inference](https://arxiv.org/pdf/1908.05647.pdf) in the bytecode compiler to further reduce reference count thrashing.

 `mug` is not presently implemented, but could work in a manner similar to `rc`.

+## History

+Originally implemented as a [gist](https://gist.github.com/ohAitch/8301841ac7aa58aacf9acdac24a60e0d) which may be easier to follow.

 # Bytes?